 Similar to functions, Terraform modules can also return output.
 This output can be used as input into another module or resource.

-In the following blogs, we will dive deeper into these topics as we demonstrate how to use Terraform to build Kubernetes infrastructure in different cloud providers.
-Check out our getting started guides for the major cloud providers:
+In the following blogs, we will dive deeper into these topics as we demonstrate how to use Terraform to build Kubernetes infrastructure in different cloud providers: AKS, Amazon Elastic Kubernetes Service (Amazon EKS), and Google Kubernetes Engine (GKE).
+Each one provides a Terraform module to create an AKS, EKS, or GKE cluster and associated resource.
+Check out our getting started guides for these major cloud providers: